FoldingAtHome/siegetank-backend/docs/ws.rst

 Command Center Methods
 ----------------------

 These methods on the workserver can only be issued by IPs matching that of known command centers.

 .. autosimple:: TargetStreamsHandler.get
 .. autosimple:: PostStreamHandler.post
+.. autosimple:: StartStreamHandler.put
+.. autosimple:: StopStreamHandler.put
 .. autosimple:: DeleteStreamHandler.put
 .. autosimple:: ActivateStreamHandler.post
 .. autosimple:: DeleteTargetHandler.put